Anil-Kushwaha-2002/Employee-Management-System/README.md

 •Designed a responsive user interface using Python and Django, ensuring compatibility across both mobile and desktop platforms.

 •Integrated role-based access control to allow admins full access to operations while maintaining data security.
+# Command
+Command To Install Django:
+pip install django
+Command To Check Django Version: python -m django --version
+Command To Check all the versions of installed modules: pip freeze